SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/rename_column.rst

 Renaming a Quoted Name
 --------------------------

 The following is an example of renaming a quoted name:

 .. code-block:: postgres

-   ALTER TABLE users RENAME COLUMN "mass" TO "Mass (Kilograms);
+   ALTER TABLE users RENAME COLUMN "mass" TO "Mass" (Kilograms);

 Permissions
 =============

 The role must have the ``DDL`` permission at the database or table level.